How To Make Turkey Gravy

 Yes.
 Portion the gravy into small air-tight containers and freeze.
 That way, you can pull out only as much as you need later.
 You can keep frozen gravy for up to 6 months.

-How do you make gluten free turkey gravy?
+How do you make gluten-free turkey gravy?

 Rice flour is the best substitute for wheat flour, when making gravy.
 Substitute it in exact proportion and your gravy will be just as thick and silky.
 P.S.
-For a truly gluten free recipe, also make sure the broth you buy does not contain ingredients with gluten.
+For a truly gluten-free recipe, also make sure the broth you buy does not contain ingredients with gluten.

-Is turkey gravy dairy free?
+Is this homemade turkey gravy dairy free?

 Yes.
 As long as you do not rub butter on your turkey, the pan drippings will be dairy free.
 Double-check your store-bought broth as well, just to be sure.